palewire/django-greeking/docs/index.md

 ### L.A.
 Times ipsum

 A set of objects with boilerplate text, URLs and other attributes common to news.
-Used by the Los Angeles Times Data Desk to greek its documentation and pages under development.

 The library can generate ``Story``, ``Image``, ``RelatedItem`` and ``Quote`` objects.